Feature: #107151 - Add AsNonSchedulableCommand attribute for CLI commands

 With forge#101567 the usage of Symfony's # attribute

-has been introduced, which allows to configure a CLI Symfony Command
+has been introduced, which allows configuring a Symfony CLI command

-with corresponding name, description and furhter other options.
+with a corresponding name, description and further options.

 It however lacked TYPO3's custom implementation of the schedulable

-This previously required tagging such command with the
+This previously required tagging such a command with the

 schedulable: false tag attribute in the Services. or